moontaha9/Chatbot1/README.md

 # Alethia
-Alethia is a personal AI assistant chatbot built using Streamlit, LangChain, and Groq API.
+Alethia is a personal AI assistant chatbot built using Streamlit, LangChain, and the Groq API.
+This project was developed as part of my training program with Hacktiv8.

 ## Features
 - Interactive chatbot